How to Improve Your CV in 2026: 10 Actionable Tips

 7. Use action verbs

-Strong action verbs per category:
+Strong action verbs for a CV:

 • Research: ‘examined’, ‘surveyed’, ‘assessed’, ‘compiled’, identified’.